codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

   - Small (recommended for 1-2 concurrent steps))
   - Medium (recommended 3-4 steps)
   - Large (recommended 5-6 steps)

+## Using Pipeline templates

+Codefresh also supports the creation of pipeline "templates" which are blueprints for creating new pipelines.
+To enable the creation of pipelines from templates first visit the global pipeline configuration at [https://g.codefresh.io/account-admin/account-conf/pipeline-settings](https://g.codefresh.io/account-admin/account-conf/pipeline-settings) and toggle the *Enable Pipeline Templates* button.

+The easiest way to create a new template is by clicking the "3 dots menu" on the pipeline name:

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/create-template-menu.png"
+url="/images/pipeline/create/create-template-menu.png"
+alt="The template menu"
+caption="The template menu"
+max-width="30%"
+%}

+From the dialog you can select if you want to copy this pipeline as a brand new template, or simply convert the pipeline itself to a template:

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/template-dialog.png"
+url="/images/pipeline/create/template-dialog.png"
+alt="The template dialog"
+caption="The template dialog"
+max-width="80%"
+%}

+Once the template is created, you can edit it like any other pipeline.
+Pipeline templates are marked with the `template` tag and also have a special mark in the pipeline menu:

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/template-tag.png"
+url="/images/pipeline/create/template-tag.png"
+alt="template identification"
+caption="template identification"
+max-width="90%"
+%}

+Now when you create a new pipeline, you can also select which pipeline template will be used as an initial pipeline definition:

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/use-template.png"
+url="/images/pipeline/create/use-template.png"
+alt="Using a template"
+caption="Using a template"
+max-width="70%"
+%}

+>Notice that templates only take effect during pipeline creation.
+Changing a template afterwards, has no effect on pipelines that are already created from it.

+You can also quickly convert a pipeline to a template, by visiting the pipeline settings and clicking the *template* button under the *General* tab.

 ## Pipelines that do not belong to any project